Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 In the event of applications exceeding capacity and with due regard for the relevant Departmental guidelines in relation to class size, staffing provisions and/or any other relevant requirement concerning accommodation, such as physical space or the health and welfare of children, the following criteria will be employed at the Board’s discretion in determining priority of enrolment:

-In line with Section 28 of the Education Act 1998, parents who are dissatisfied with an enrolment decision, may appeal to the Board of Management.
+In line with Section 29 of the Education Act 1998, parents who are dissatisfied with an enrolment decision, may appeal to the Board of Management.
 This appeal must be addressed, in writing to the Chairperson of the Board, stating the grounds for the appeal, and lodged within ten days of receiving the refusal.
-Parents, if unhappy with the result of this appeal, may appeal to the Department of Education and Science under Section 29 of the Education Act on the official form provided by the Department.
+Parents, if unhappy with the result of this appeal, may appeal to the Department of Education and Science under Section 29 of the Education Act (as amended by Section 4 of the Education (Miscellaneous Provisions) Act 2007, on the official form provided by the Department.
 An appeal form will be issued by the school to the parents/ guardians.
 This appeal must be lodged within 42 days of receipt of the refusal from the school to enrol.

 It is the policy of Scoil Naomh Áine to invite Junior Infant entrants to attend class for a brief orientation period during the final days of the last term prior to the commencement of the academic year of formal entry.
 Parents, who wish, may remain present for a settling in period, at the discretion of the teacher.
 Parents will be notified in advance of this orientation period.